 These skills help you change those emotions that you choose to change.
-These skills also help you get more comfortable sitting with your emotions for at a least a second and acknowledging and validating them before choosing to move away from them.
+These skills also help you get more comfortable sitting with your emotions for a second and acknowledging and validating them before choosing to move away from them.

-One of the expressions that many of my clients find very helpful is that of velcro and teflon minds.
-Velcro holds onto things while things slide off of teflon.
-Many people hold onto the negative experiences in their day and hardly notice, or soon forget, the positive moments.
-With teflon/velcro, we work on reversing that --- becoming mindful of and holding onto those things that are positive in your day and letting the negative things slide off your mind.
+One of the expressions that many of my clients find very helpful is that of velcro and Teflon minds.
+Velcro holds onto things while things slide off of Teflon.
+Many people hold onto the negative experiences in their day and hardly notice the positive moments.
+With Teflon/velcro, we work on reversing that --- becoming mindful of and holding onto those things that are positive in your day and letting the negative things slide off your mind.

 Think about a day in which you have had an argument with someone.
 How many times during the day do you replay that argument?
-By the end of the day have you had the argument 10 times or 100 times rather than just once?
+By the end of the day have you had the argument 10 - 100 times rather than just once?
 Have you resolved anything by replaying the argument over and over again or do you just feel more miserable?
-If you can resolve the argument by thinking about it, or if you can think of a middle ground, then by all means think about it.
+If you can resolve the argument by thinking about it, then think about it.
 But, if by replaying the argument over and over again you are just getting more and more upset, then perhaps it is more effective to use skills to let go of the argument.

 Now think of a positive event.
 What happens if you hold onto and replay that event over and over again in your head?
 How do you feel?

-While research shows that spending a lot of time in our heads, rather than in the present moment, leads to less happiness, if you are going to be in your head, doesn't it feel better to do it by holding onto those fleeting moments of happiness in your day?
-Consider using your teflon/velcro skill to help yourself be mindful and to help yourself regulate your emotions.
+While research shows that spending a lot of time in our heads, rather than in the present moment, leads to less joy in if you are going to be in your head, doesn't it feel better to do it by holding onto those fleeting moments of happiness in your day?
+Consider using your Teflon/velcro skill to help yourself be mindful and to help yourself regulate your emotions.

 There are also things that make us less vulnerable and, in fact, help build our emotional resiliency.
 We can build mastery experiences and positive experiences.
 You might think of this as being similar to putting away money for a rainy day.
 You want to fill up your emotional bank account with positive experiences so you have them to fall back on during harder times.

 Let me give you an example to help clarify what I mean.
 The action urge that goes with depression is to do nothing; to pull up the covers and stay in bed.
 If you follow this urge and stay in bed, you will become even more depressed.
 Opposite Action means that you do the opposite of the urge.
 In other words, you get out of bed.
 However, you can't just get out of bed and then go lie on your coach.
-When you do opposite action, you have to really do 100% opposite action.
+What you have to really do is100% opposite action.
 So, what is the urge when you are afraid?
 The action urge that goes with fear is to avoid whatever it is that is scaring you.
 Have you ever avoided something because you were scared?
 Most people have.
 What happens?
-Right -- you get more scared.
-So, the opposite of avoidance is first checking to see if there is actual & immediate life threatening danger associated with what you are afraid to do.
-If not, if the action is safe, then opposite action means that you approach rather than avoid what you are scared of.
+Initially feel relief.
+But, in you increase your fear of the thing you have avoided.
+So, the opposite of avoidance is first checking to see if there is associated with what you are afraid to do.
+If not, if the action is safe, means that you approach rather than avoid what you are scared of.
 This is not usually an easy skill to master and it often takes a lot of coaching.
-Your group leader will walk you through it and the other group members will support you and help you come up with ideas and stay motivated to take these important steps.
+Your individual therapist or your group leader will walk you through it and the other group members will support you and help you come up with ideas and stay motivated to take these important steps.
 Once you master this skill, you too might find that it becomes one of your favorites.

 4. Interpersonal Effectiveness Skills

-These skills teach effective strategies for obtaining, changing, and maintaining relationships, maintaining self respect and coping with interpersonal situations.
+These skills teach effective strategies for obtaining, changing, and maintaining relationships, and coping effectively with interpersonal situations.

 If I can be of help, please call us at